TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Control_Unit/Detailed_Design.md

 ### Processing Unit Interface

 Communication between the Processing Unit (a Raspberry Pi 5) and the Control Unit (Arduino Nano) shall occur via a dedicated UART serial connection operating at 9600 bps [7].
+Because the Raspberry Pi 5 uses 3.3V logic and the Arduino Nano uses 5V logic, a bi-directional logic level converter is employed to safely translate signals between the two devices.
 The Pi acts as the command source, transmitting compact binary messages representing validated chess moves.
 Each message consists of two sets of data: the first set specifies the source square, and the second set specifies the destination square.
 The Control Unit’s firmware continuously listens on its UART receive line, parsing each two-byte message into a structured motion command.
 Upon receipt, the Arduino interprets the square coordinates and generates corresponding movement profiles for the CoreXY system.
 After completing a motion or electromagnet operation, the Control Unit shall transmit a confirmation message back to the Processing Unit over the same UART interface.
 This return signal confirms successful receipt, parsing, and execution of the command, enabling closed-loop coordination and preventing command desynchronization between subsystems.

 The Processing Unit also provides regulated 5V DC logic power to the Control Unit via a mini-B USB connection.
 This interface supplies sufficient current for the Arduino Nano and attached low-power peripherals, including the TMC2209 stepper driver logic inputs and MOSFET gate control circuit.
 To ensure safe operation, the USB ground and signal return paths are tied to the system common ground, as defined in NFPA 70 and OSHA 29 CFR 1910 Subpart S [6][9].